-- 4. Public Hearings for Zoning Map Amendments; Prerequisites.
-Public hearings for zoning map amendments are subject to the following rules in order for the item to be placed on the agenda and heard by the Board: - a.
-Public Hearing May Not Be Advertised Until Final Documents Are Received.
-A public hearing for a zoning map amendment may not be advertised until all final documents for a zoning application have been received by the County and are available for public review.
-To satisfy this preference_requirement, applicants should provide final plans, final codes of development, final proffers, and any other documents deemed necessary by the Director of Community Development to the County so that they are received no later than two business days before the County's deadline for submitting the public hearing advertisement to the newspaper.
-Staff will advise applicants of this date by including it in annual schedules for applications and by providing each applicant a minimum of two weeks' advance notice of the deadline. - b.
+- b.
 Effect of Failure to Timely Receive Final Documents.
-If the County does not timely receive the required final documents, the public hearing must-will not be advertised and the matter shall not be or placed on the agenda.
-If the matter is not advertised, a new public hearing date will-must be scheduled. - c.
+If the County does not timely receive the required final documents, the public hearing must not be advertised and the matter shall not be placed on the agenda.
+If the matter is not advertised, a new public hearing date will be scheduled.

+- c.
 Receipt of Final Signed Proffers.
 Final signed proffers must be received by the County no later than nine calendar days before the date of the advertised public hearing.
-This Rule is not intended to prevent changes from being made to proffers resulting from comments received from the public or from Supervisors at the public hearing. - 5.
-Public Hearings; Zoning Map Amendments; Deferral at Applicant's Request.
-Zoning map amendments advertised for public hearing must be on the agenda for public hearing on the advertised date, provided that an applicant may request a deferral as provided in County Code § 18-33.11. - B. Order of Business at Regular Meetings.
-At Regular Meetings of the Board, the order of business will be generally as follows: - 1.
-Call to Order. - 2.
-Pledge of Allegiance. - 3.
-Moment of Silence. - 4.
-Adoption of the Final Agenda. - 5.
-Brief Announcements by Supervisors. - 6.
-Resolutions, Proclamations, and Recognitions. - 7.
-From the Public Comment on: Matters on the Agenda but Not Listed for Public Hearing or on Matters Previously Considered by the Board or Matters that areor Currently Pending Before the Board (other than Scheduled Public Hearings). - 8.
-Consent Agenda. - 9.
-General Business. - 10.
-Closed Meeting. - 11.
-Certify Closed Meeting. - 12.
-Actions Resulting from Closed Meeting. - 13.
-From the County Executive: Report on Matters Not Listed on the Agenda. - 14.
-From the Public Comment on: Matters on the Agenda but Not Listed for Public Hearing or on Matters Previously Considered by the Board or Matters that areor Currently Pending Before the Board (Other than Scheduled Public Hearings). - 15.
-General Business, Including Public Hearings.
+This Rule is not intended to prevent changes from being made to proffers resulting from comments received from the public or from Supervisors at the public hearing.

+- 5. Public Hearings; Zoning Map Amendments; Deferral at Applicant's Request.
+Zoning map amendments advertised for public hearing must be on the agenda for public hearing on the advertised date, provided that an applicant may request a deferral as provided in County Code § 18-33.11.

+- B. Order of Business at Regular Meetings.
+At Regular Meetings of the Board, the order of business will be generally as follows:

+- 1. Call to Order.

+- 2. Pledge of Allegiance.

+- 3. Moment of Silence.

+- 4. Adoption of the Final Agenda.

+- 5. Brief Announcements by Supervisors.

+- 6. Proclamations and Recognitions.

+- 7. From the Public: Matters on the Agenda but Not Listed for Public Hearing or on Matters Previously Considered by the Board or Matters that are Pending Before the Board.

+- 8. Consent Ágenda.

+- 9. General Business.

+- 10. Closed Meeting.

+- 11. Certify Closed Meeting.

+- 12. Actions Resulting from Closed Meeting.

+- 13. From the County Executive: Report on Matters Not Listed on the Agenda.

+- 14. From the Public: Matters on the Agenda but Not Listed for Public Hearing or on Matters Previously Considered by the Board or Matters that are Pending Before the Board.

+- 15. General Business, Including Public Hearings.

-- 16. From the Board: Committee Reports and Matters Not Listed on the Agenda. - 17.
-Adjourn. - C. Closed Meetings.
+- 16. From the Board: Committee Reports and Matters Not Listed on the Agenda.

+- 17. Adjourn.

+- C. Closed Meetings.
 A Closed Meeting is a meeting of the Supervisors that is not open to the public when authorized by the Virginia Freedom of Information Act (Virginia Code § 2.2-3700 et seq.).
 A Closed Meeting may be held at any point on the agenda, as necessary.
 Generally, a Closed Meeting will be scheduled either at the midpoint of the agenda or at the end of the agenda prior to adjournment.
-The Clerk must promptly post and make available for public inspection the motion to convene a Closed Meeting after it is distributed by the County Attorney; provided that: (i) the contents of the motion may be subject to change without further posting or availability; and (ii) the failure of the Clerk to comply with this subsection does not affect the legality of the Closed Meeting.
+The Clerk must promptly post and make available for public inspection the motion to convene a Closed Meeting after it is distributed by the County Attorney; provided that: (i) the contents of the motion may be subject to change without further

+posting or availability; and (ii) the failure of the Clerk to comply with this subsection does not affect the legality of the Closed Meeting.